palantir/gradle-baseline/docs/best-practices/microservices/readme.md

 **Service implementation: in a separate module**

 The server implementation of the above API resides in a separate module `<service>-service`.
-Implementors have free reign over dependencies and Java version requirements.
+Implementors have free rein over dependencies and Java version requirements.
 This package should be designed such that no API user has to (or would even want to) import any of its functionality.